 Nice to meet you!

 I am Evy van Weelden.
-I am a fourth-year PhD candidate at the department of Cognitive Science & Artificial Intelligence of Tilburg University, located in the Netherlands.
+I am a PhD candidate at the department of Cognitive Science & Artificial Intelligence of Tilburg University, and an R&D engineer at the Royal Netherlands Aerospace Centre (NLR).
 Previously I’ve completed two degrees:

 Judicium: cum laude